J&J Snack Foods: 2010s

 By 2010, sales for JJSF had surpassed $600 million.
 In recent years the company has extended its churro product line with the 2010 acquisition of California Churro.
 A licensing deal with Mondelez International gave JJSF the right to manufacture, market, and distribute churros under the Oreo brand name, branding them as Oreo Churros.
 In 2011, the company introduced handheld sandwiches and pies to its product line with the acquisition of ConAgra's Frozen Handheld Business.
 In 2012, JJSF acquired Kim & Scott's Gourmet Pretzel, adding gourmet stuffed soft pretzels to its soft pretzel product line.
 It also acquired New York Pretzel in 2013.

 In 2014, JJSF acquired Philly Famous Water Ice, Inc. also known as PhillySwirl.
 This introduced the unique line of SwirlStix, Candy Spoonz, Popperz, and Fruit Dips to the JJSF frozen novelty segment.
 By 2014 JJSF reached $800 million in sales and 25 brands.

 2020s

 In 2020, the company acquired ICEE-USA, by purchasing remaining shares in a $2.4-million deal.

 In May 2022, J&J Snack Foods entered into an agreement to acquire Dippin' Dots, LLC for $222 million, subject to customary purchase price adjustments.
 The acquisition closed on June 21, 2022.

+Founder and chairman of the board Gerald B. Shreiber died on May 9th, 2026 at 84 years old.